hbk619/swagger-doc/README.md

 ## TODO

-* Fix name of plugin to match sbt convention
 * Actually test it against the Swagger UI...
 * Write instructions on how to integrate with the Swagger UI
 * Write more tests